zeta1999/korali/docs/docs/tutorials/a1-optimization/optimization.md

 k["CMA-ES"]["Termination Criteria"]["Max Generations"]["Value"] = 500
 k["CMA-ES"]["Sample Count"] = 5
 ```
-For a detailed description of CMA-ES settings see [here](../../usage/solvers/cmaes.md).
+For a detailed description of CMAES settings see [here](../../usage/solvers/cmaes.md).

 Finally, we need to add a call to the run() routine to start the Korali engine.